Guide summary

 Connectivity caveats stay visible

-HDMI eARC, HDMI passthrough, console routing, latency, TV compatibility, app ecosystem behavior, and exact format support remain verification items rather than assumptions.
+HDMI eARC, HDMI passthrough, console routing, latency, TV compatibility, app ecosystem behavior, and exact format support need confirmation from current listings rather than assumptions.

 Ecosystem upgrades are treated as ownership decisions